numlims/dq/readme.md

   join samplelocation on sample.samplelocation = samplelocation.id <br>
   where sidc.psn = '59493038'

-backward joins are noted with <. starting from the sample table, the query above could also be written as
+forward joins (left to right) are noted with ".". backward joins (right to left) are noted with "<". starting from the sample table, the query above could also be written as

 > select("sample{<sampleidcont.psn, .location}", "sampleidcont.psn = '59493038'")